tymyrddin/blue-app/source/docs/protocols/TLS-SSL.md

   * Protect pages against injections.
   * Hide length (for example by adding random numbers of bytes to responses).
   * Limit the rate of requests.
-  * Use the latest version of OpenSSL or recompile the already installed version with ''-DOPENSSL_NO_HEARTBEATS''.
   * The NULL cipher suites inform the browser not to encrypt data, therefore nullifying any protection given through the use of SSL/TLS.
 Do not have NULL.
   * Disable RC2 and SHA-1.
   * Consider disabling RC4 (Bar Mitzvah), DES and 3DES (Sweet32).